-Upon approval - Recording Radio Film Connection & CASA Schools is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.
+Recording Radio Film Connection & CASA Schools is approved by the Illinois Board of Higher Education.

 Recording Radio Film Connection & CASA Schools is licensed by the Kentucky Commission on Proprietary Education.

 Recording Radio Film Connection & CASA Schools is licensed by the State of Michigan, Department of Licensing and Regulatory Affairs.